 Not at all.
 It's not uncommon for people to experience some form of incapacity such as Dementia prior to dying.
 Dementia is a progressive disease that destroys memory and other important mental functions.
 According to the Alzheimer Association, 1 in 3 seniors dies with Alzheimer's or another dementia.
 It kills more than breast cancer and prostate cancer combined.
-Don't wait until its too late.
-The Pouncil Law Firm can prepare essential tools that cover incapacity such a durable power of attorney, medical power of attorney, medical directive, HIPPA release forms.
+Don't wait until it's too late.
+The Pouncil Law Firm can prepare essential tools that cover incapacity such as a durable power of attorney, medical power of attorney, medical directive, HIPPA release forms.

 Without this information, it is very possible that decisions will be made by people whom you don't know or trust.
 Often this is overlooked because incapacitation can occur suddenly.
 Don't let this happen to you or someone you love.
 Call us today!

 If your loved one has died without a will you're probably wondering what to do with property such as bank accounts, the house, cars, businesses or even the safe deposit box.
 We suggest that you begin by giving us a call.
 Texas probate law has provided guidance on distributing the property of people who have died without a will.
 However, that process can be very difficult to understand and follow.

 So What Exactly Is Probate?

 Probate is the proceeding in which an instrument is determined by the Court to be the duly executed last will of a decedent or if there is no will, the proceeding in which the decedent's heirs are determined.
 At a probate proceeding, a personal representative called an executor or an administrator can be appointed to carry out estate administration selling, dealing with creditors, decedent's assets.
 If you are appointed as a representative, you may be charged with the duty to of collecting the property, filing the decent's final income tax and estate tax returns, and distributing assets to persons who are entitled to receive.